The Four Horsemen | Criticism

 The First of the Four Horsemen

 The first of the four horsemen is criticism.
 Although don't trick yourself into thinking this one always pops up first.
 It doesn't.
-Although it's probably the most common of the horsemen.
+Although it's a pretty common horseman (and don't worry, we'll talk about all four here and during couples counseling).

 Criticism takes a few forms, but often sounds like, "You're selfish, lazy, inconsiderate, (or) thoughtless."
 To further on that, "You don't think about me, you only think about yourself, (or) you're always putting yourself first no matter what I want or say."